-CNC stands for “Computer Numerical Control”, a computer-controlled cutting machine which mounts a spindle which is used to cut out different materials.
+CNC stands for “Computer Numerical Control”, a computer-controlled cutting machine that mounts a spindle that is used to cut out different materials.
 The tool path is automated by means of software containing numerical data.

 CNC machine Classification

 CNC machines can be classified according to the functionality, number of axes, and control loop: